 The program will ask to define the sample size to be used for WFA:

-Set it to 50.
-Why 50?
-Is it the default value?
-Can I set it to something else?
-Lots of questions raised by being told to just set it to 50.
+The default value to use is 50.
 After the calculation, the program displays the table with detailed statistical information regarding the cycle, similar to the one below:

-The red bars correspond to the periods when the projection line based on this cycle provides a good projection line instead of "projection line" maybe use "forecast"? while blue bars mean that the projection line here is not reliable and may be inverted.
+The red bars correspond to the periods when the projection line based on this cycle provides a good forecast while blue bars mean that the projection line is not reliable and may be inverted.
 The digits inside these bars show the correlation between the projection line and the price.
 Take a look at the analysis below:

 It means that in 2013 the Annual cycle has forecasted price movements with an accuracy of 20.5% in terms of correlation.